bits-and-blooms/bloom/README.md

 Given the particular hashing scheme, it's best to be empirical about this.
 Note that estimating the FP rate will clear the Bloom filter.

+### Goroutine safety

+In general, it not safe to access the same filter using different goroutines--they are unsynchronized for performance.
+Should you want to access a filter from more than one goroutine, you should provide synchronization.
+Typically this is done by using channels (in Go style; so there is only ever one owner), or by using `sync.Mutex` to serialize operations.
+Exceptionally, you may access the same filter from different goroutines if you never modify the content of the filter.